kbairak/outbox/README.md

 - `routing_key`: it will be populated with the routing key of the message (this may be useful if the binding key of the queue uses wildcards)
 - `message`: it will be populated with the raw aio-pika message object
 - `track_ids`: it will be populated with the tracking IDs of the message
-- `retry_limit`: it will be populated with the retry limit that has been configured
-- `retry_on_error`: it will be populated with the retry_on_error setting that has been configured
 - `queue_name`: it will be populated with the name of the queue that the listener is consuming from (may be useful if it was automatically generated by the library)
 - `attempt_count`: it will be populated with the number of attempts that have been made to process the message (starting from 1)